opencog/atomspace/Design-Notes.md

 processing ideas that did not work out.

-One of the strongest reasons that initial concepts fall by the wayside is that more genreal, more powerful representations are found.
-To some large degree, this has been a follow-your-nose process, with better ideas surfacing relatively unobstructed and unencoumbered.
+One of the strongest reasons that initial concepts fall by the wayside is that more general, more powerful representations are found.
+To some large degree, this has been a follow-your-nose process, with better ideas surfacing relatively unobstructed and unencumbered.
 The decision process for these are lost in the sands of time: mailing list posts, github issues, wiki pages, private conversations.